decentdao/fractal-docs/proposals/lifecycle.md

 **Expired** - A passed proposal which is not executed before its `executionPeriod` has elapsed will be `EXPIRED`, and can no longer be executed.
 Azorius (all) / multisig subDAO.

-**Failed** - A failed proposal (as defined by its [BaseStrategy](../BaseStrategy.md) `isPassed` function).
-For a basic strategy, this would mean it received more NO votes than YES or did not achieve quorum.
+**Failed** - A failed proposal.
+For a basic strategy (Token Voting), this would mean it received more `NO` votes than `YES` or did not achieve quorum.
 Azorius only.

 **Rejected** - Proposal fails due to a proposal being executed with the same nonce.
 A multisig proposal is off-chain, and is signed with a specific nonce.
 If a proposal with the same nonce is executed, any proposal with the same nonce will be impossible to execute, reguardless of how many signers it has.
 Multisig only.

 **Timelockable** - Quorum (or signers) is reached, the proposal can be 'timelocked' for execution.
 Anyone can move the state from Timelockable to TimeLocked via a transaction.
-Multisig subDAO only, Azorius DAOs move from ACTIVE to TIMELOCKED automatically.
+Multisig subDAO only, Azorius DAOs move from `ACTIVE` to `TIMELOCKED` automatically.